General terms & conditions

 • will serve any other purpose where a special translation of the texts by the Translator is of importance.

 2.4.
-If the Translator is not informed about the purpose which the translation is intended to serve, the Translator will complete the translation to her best knowledge for information purposes (see Clause 2.3, second bullet-point).
+If the Translator is not informed about the purpose which the translation/text is intended to serve, the Translator will complete the job to her best knowledge for information purposes (see Clause 2.3, second bullet-point).

 2.5.
-If the Client requires certain terminology to be used in the translation, the Client must inform the Translator of this in a timely manner (simultaneously sending the necessary documents, databases or similar).
+If the Client requires certain terminology to be used in the translation/post-edited text, the Client must inform the Translator of this in a timely manner (simultaneously sending the necessary documents, databases or similar).
 This also applies to any variants of a language.

 2.6.
-The Client may only use the translation for the purpose stated.
-If the Client uses the translation for a purpose other than the one which was stated during the order process and delivered, the Client has no claims to damages against the Translator.
+The Client may only use the translation/post-edited text for the purpose stated.
+If the Client uses the translation/post-edited text for a purpose other than the one which was stated during the order process and delivered, the Client has no claims to damages against the Translator.

 2.7.
-Unless otherwise agreed, the Translator will send completed translations in electronic form.
+Unless otherwise agreed, the Translator will send completed translations/post-edited texts in electronic form.

 2.8.
 The technical and linguistic accuracy of the source text is the sole responsibility of the Client.

 2.9.
-The Translator’s name may only be cited in the published translation if the entire published text was translated by the Translator and any amendments which have been made to the translation delivered have been approved by the Translator.
+The Translator’s name may only be cited in the published translation/post-edited text if the entire published text was translated/post-edited by the Translator and any amendments which have been made to the translation/post-edited text delivered have been approved by the Translator.

 3.3.
 The offer is prepared according to the Translator’s best knowledge.
 However, no guarantee is provided for its accuracy.
 If there is an increase in costs of more than 15% after the contract has been concluded, the Translator will inform the Client of this without undue delay.
 No separate notification is required for unavoidable cost overruns of up to 15% of the agreed fee.
 These additional costs may be billed without further ado.